Three-day Lufthansa pilots' strike to disrupt travel next week

 The strike will also affect Lufthansa's cargo arm and its low-cost carrier Germanwings.

 If it goes ahead as planned, the strike could be the largest faced by Lufthansa, a spokeswoman said.
 A four-day strike called by pilots in 2010 was halted after the first day.
-Analyst Juergen Pieper of Metzler estimated next week's three-day stoppage could cost Lufthansa 30-50 million euros (24.6-41.5 million pounds) in earnings.
+Analyst Juergen Pieper of Metzler estimated next week's three-day stoppage could cost Lufthansa 30-50 million euros ($41-$69 million) in earnings.

 The dispute is over so-called 'transition contracts' awarded to pilots retiring before the legal pension age.
 Lufthansa is also negotiating with the pilots on a pay agreement for the contract period from May 2012.